FOR IMMEDIATE RELEASE

 Lake City, Fla. – When LPF Colombia County Commission Candidate Kyle Green arrived at the start of Lake City’s Martin Luther King Day Parade Monday morning, the last thing he expected was being accosted by his opponent’s wife.
 But that’s what he found.

 “I wanted to be in the parade to show my civic pride,“ said Green, a Lake City salesman.
 “So many politicians show up to these events only to get votes.
-I wanted the public know I care their community and Dr. King’s message.”
+I wanted the public to know I care their community and Dr. King’s message.”

 Green said soon after moving into position in his truck bearing his Vote Kyle Green for County Commissioner for District 1 “Breaking Barriers, Building Futures” sign, a man approached him questioning the sign.
 In a video of the confrontation, Green responds “It says ‘for county commissioner,’ it means I’m running for county commission.”
 “Oh,” the man said and walked away.